Bipin Rawat: Chief of Defence Staff

 He served as the first Chief of Defence Staff (CDS) of the Indian Armed Forces from January 2020 until his death in December 2021.

 India as of 2021 had service–specific commands system. joint and integrated commands, also known as unified commands; and further divided into theatre or functional commands, have been set up and more are proposed.
 In February 2020, Rawat said two to five theatre commands may be set up.
 The completion of the creation of theatre commands, both integrated and joint commands, will take a number of years.
 Indian Air Force opposed the formation of unified theatre commands citing limitation of resources.

 Comments on supremacy of Army

+On May 6, 2017, during his visit to attend a disabled soldiers’ rally organized by the Delhi-based War Wounded Foundation at the Armed Forces Medical College, General Bipin Rawat stated that the status of Armed Forces personnel is ‘higher’ than that of civil services.
+He emphasized that defence personnel should not seek non-functional upgradation (NFU) similar to that granted to Group ‘A’ civil service officers, warning that such a move could result in a downgrade of their status.

-Rawat put emphasis on the 'supremacy and primacy' of the Indian Army over the Air force and Navy, in fighting wars.
+On a separate occasion, Rawat put emphasis on the 'supremacy and primacy' of the Indian Army over the Air force and Navy, in fighting wars.
 Rawat had stated, "Wars will be fought on land, and therefore the primacy of the army must be maintained over the air force and navy.
 The statement had antagonised the Air Force and Navy.

 In early 2021, Rawat called the Indian Air Force a "supporting arm" of India's defence network and infrastructure.
 Air Chief Marshal R. K. S. Bhadauria made a public statement in response that the IAF served a bigger role than a supporting arm.